“The art of conversation is the art of hearing as well as of being heard.” William Hazlitt

 The conversation should be fun.

-One of the very best conversation rules is never to say anything which any of the company wishes had been left unsaid. – Jonathan Swift
+One of the best conversational rules is never to say anything that any company wishes would have been left unsaid. – Jonathan Swift

 Maybe that includes you.
-Maybe you feel anxious and stressed during conversations that others seem to enjoy.
-Maybe your conversations tend to sputter out prematurely, and you’re not sure how to keep them going.
-Or maybe you want more meaningful connections with others, but you’re not sure how to take your conversations beyond small talk and into that deeper level.
+Perhaps you feel anxious and stressed during conversations that others seem to enjoy.
+Maybe your conversations tend to sputter out prematurely, and you’re unsure how to keep them going.
+Or maybe you want more meaningful connections with others but are uncertain how to take your conversations beyond small talk to a more profound level.

 Improve Your Social Skills is a comprehensive, practical guide to social skills.
-It contains a treasure trove of free social skills training, as well as premium books and courses to help you gain mastery.
+It contains a treasure trove of free social skills training, premium books, and courses to help you master them.

 The secret of conversation flow

-Never talk for half a minute without pausing and giving others a chance to join in. – Sydney Smith
+Never talk for half a minute without pausing and allowing others to join in. – Sydney Smith

 Sometimes, conversation flow seems to happen automatically.
-You and your conversation partner hit it off, and the conversation feels really smooth and comfortable.
+You and your conversation partner hit it off, making it smooth and comfortable.
 That’s great when it happens, but what do you do when conversations don’t flow?

 Here is a link to guide you on how to get a conversation flowing: